 Because of recent history, picking No. 11s for upset wins in the first round might be a popular play for this year’s NCAA Tournament.

-Who can forget 11th-seeded Loyola Chicago’s run to the Final Four last season?
+Who can forget 11th-seeded Loyola Chicago’s run to the Final Four in 2018?

 Who usually gets placed in the 6 vs. 11 game?

 The 32 Division I conferences all receive an automatic bid to the NCAA Tournament, which is awarded to the winners of the postseason conference tournaments.